 The now-defunct Canadian crypto exchange QuadrigaCX was founded in November 2013.
-Where did its co-founders Michael Patryn and the now-deceased Gerald Cotten first meet?
-Did they exchange pleasantries in the Toronto Bitcoin community earlier that year?
+Where did its co-founders, Michael Patryn and the now-supposedly-deceased Gerald Cotten, first meet?
+Did they exchange pleasantries in the Vancouver Bitcoin community earlier that year?
 Did they meet online in some bitcoin chat forum?
-Or did they have other prior business dealings stretching even further back?
+Or did they have other prior business dealings even further back?

-New evidence uncovered by Reddit user “QCXINT” (he’ll be posting more on Reddit soon) suggests that Cotten appears to have been involved with Patryn at Midas Gold, a Liberty Reserve exchanger, set up by Patryn in 2008.
+New evidence uncovered by Reddit user QCXINT suggests that Cotten appears to have been involved with Patryn at Midas Gold, a Liberty Reserve exchanger, set up by Patryn in 2008.

 Patryn and Midas Gold

-Patryn was formerly Omar Dhanani, a convicted felon who was arrested in connection with online identity theft ring Shadowcrew.com in October 2004.
+Formerly Omar Dhanani, Patryn is a convicted felon who was arrested in connection with online identity theft ring Shadowcrew.com in October 2004.
 He was 20 at the time.
-Working out of his home in Southern California, he was a moderator on the forum.
+Working out of his parent’s home in Southern California, he was a moderator on the forum.
 He also offered forum members an electronic money laundering service.
-Send him a Western Union money order and—for a fee of 10% of a transaction—he would filter your money through e-gold accounts.
+Send him a Western Union money order and—for a fee of 10% of a transaction—he would filter your money through E-gold accounts.
 E-gold was an early centralized digital currency.
 Dhanani served 18 months in a US prison and was released in 2007.

-After the US deported him back to Canada, Patryn picked up where he left off.
+After the US deported him to Canada, Patryn picked up where he left off.
 In April 2008, he founded Midas Gold Exchange.
 He was listed as the company’s sole director under “Omar Patryn,” with a company address in Calgary—though he was living in Montreal at the time.
 A few months earlier, the digital currency exchange service launched on M-Gold.com.
 (Here is an archive of the site taken in its early days, and here is an archive showing an updated design taken just before things took a dive).

 In January 5, 2008, the earliest entry on the website reads: